Doctor of Medicine (MD)

 The Southern Medical Program offers monthly information sessions in the Reichwald Health Sciences Centre at UBC Okanagan.
 Sessions are held in room RHS 129 from 12:00 to 1:00 pm.

-For inquiries, contact Warren Brock, Communications Manager for the Southern Medical Program, by email at email@example.com or by phone at 250-807-8601.
+For inquiries, contact Warren Brock, Communications Manager, Southern Medical Program at firstname.lastname@example.org or 250-807-8601.